Genus: Cercopithecus – Dryas Monkey

 The Roloway monkey (Cercopithecus roloway) is one of the three most endangered monkeys of Ghana on the west coast of Africa.
 Roloway monkeys are an arboreal species found primarily in undisturbed, mature forests.
 Sadly, they do not appear to be very adaptable to changes in their habitat making them particularly vulnerable to human activity.

 Roloway monkeys are found in Ghana and eastern Cote d’Ivoire, also found in Guinea, Ivory Coast, Liberia, and Sierra Leone.
 Roloway monkeys mostly inhabit forests and are found under the canopy of the rainforests.

 The average size of an adult male Roloway monkey is around 5 kilograms and for females, 4 kilograms.
-Their facial hair colour is black, however, they have a white beard.
-Orange colouring can be found on the inside of their back legs.
+Their facial hair color is black, however, they have a white beard.
+Orange coloring can be found on the inside of their back legs.

 Roloway monkeys live in groups of 15 to 30 individuals and like other primates, they interact and move with other primates in the forest.
 Male Roloway monkeys tend to permanently leave their family group at some point in their lives.
 Female Roloway monkeys are philopatric.
 This means they stay with the group that they were born into.